alexsanchez272/events-redis-example/README.md

 ## 1. Introduction

-This document describes the proposed solution for integrating events from an external provider into the Fever marketplace.
+This document describes the proposed solution for integrating events from an external provider into the marketplace.
 The solution should be designed as a microservice with a long-term perspective, ensuring that future developers can maintain, scale, and evolve the code with ease.
 This document will cover aspects such as persistence, distributed caching, microservice communication, containerized deployment, and data update strategies.

 ## 2. Background and Context

-Fever operates a rapidly growing event marketplace and is in a continuous expansion phase to incorporate new providers.
+Marketplace operates a rapidly growing event marketplace and is in a continuous expansion phase to incorporate new providers.
 In this context, the challenge is to develop a microservice that meets the following objectives:

 ### External Data Integration
 - Retrieve events from an external provider in XML format.